 I do this all the time with movies, music, books …

-I pre-order the next book of a series without knowing the plot, reviews, even the title sometimes.
+I pre-order the next book of a series without knowing the plot, reviews, or even the title sometimes.
 After a decade or more of reading the Wheel of Time series, was there any doubt I would buy the last book in the collection?

 I can’t go to see Marillion live any longer, but I buy every album they record without hearing anything from it first.

-Obviously there is a lot of responsibility built in to that.
+Obviously, there is a lot of responsibility built into that.
 So often this is abused, or the goodwill is broken accidentally.

 A lot of the risk is in the need for consistency.
-Artists want to keep moving, changing, adapting, and they want to keep the inspiration alive.
-Fans often want the artist to remain static, stick to what they fell in love with.
+Artists want to keep moving, changing, and adapting, and they want to keep the inspiration alive.
+Fans often want the artist to remain static, and stick to what they fell in love with.
 It’s a tricky tightrope to walk.

 Encouraging momentum is also about removing friction.

 - Unnecessary hurdles – Are there any barriers in the way?
 One of the major frustrations with the Wheel of Time book I mentioned above is there is NO digital version.
 The publisher so wanted to get to the top of the best-sellers lists, they held back the ebook so that people had to buy the print version.
 I can’t get the next season of Game of Thrones on TV without buying an expensive movie package that I will never watch, just to get the HBO channel, just to get that one show.
-So instead I have to wait a year for the Blu Ray.
+So instead I have to wait a year for the Blu-Ray.
 While the internet is full of spoilers (I read the books, but there are still differences).
-I’m not the worlds biggest HBO fan at this point.
+I’m not the world’s biggest HBO fan at this point.

 - Confusion – Confused people don’t buy.
 Confused people are difficult to even get interested enough to listen.
 You need to stay on message and make that message crystal clear.

 - Doubt/Risk – As trust goes up, the perception of risk goes down, but this doesn’t mean you get a free ride.
 Sometimes the bar is raised unrealistically high because you did such a good job.
-Think the Star Wars prequels.
-In fact, in the middle of that Wheel of Time book series there was a fan revolt.
+Think of the Star Wars prequels.
+In fact, in the middle of that Wheel of Time book series, there was a fan revolt.
 People said the author had lost his way.
-The author was actually really ill, and had built an epic storyline that anyone would struggle with.
+The author was actually really ill and had built an epic storyline that anyone would struggle with.
 Many fans refused to buy anything else because they were afraid the decline was never going to be turned around.